 Authors, reviewers, assessors and editorial staff should treat all submitted manuscripts and correspondence with the editorial team as confidential.

-PELJ/PER, the Faculty of Law and ASSAf make every effort to ensure the accuracy of all the information contained in our publication.
-However, PELJ/PER, our agents, and our licensors make no representations or warranties whatsoever regarding the accuracy, completeness, or suitability for any purpose of the contributions.
-Any opinions and views expressed in this publication are the opinions and views of the authors and are not the views of or endorsed by PELJ/PER, the Faculty of Law (NWU), the editorial team or ASSAf.
+PELJ/PER, the Faculty of Law and ASSAf make every effort to ensure the accuracy of all the information in our publication.
+However, PELJ/PER, our agents, and our licensors make no representations or warranties regarding the accuracy, completeness, or suitability for any purpose of the contributions.
+Any opinions and views expressed in this publication are the authors’ opinions and views and are not those of or endorsed by PELJ/PER, the Faculty of Law (NWU), the editorial team or ASSAf.
 The accuracy of the contributions should not be relied upon and should be independently verified with primary sources of information.
 PELJ/PER, the Faculty of Law (NWU), the editorial team or ASSAf shall not be liable for any losses, actions, claims, proceedings, demands, costs, expenses, damages, and other liabilities whatsoever or howsoever caused arising directly or indirectly in connection with, concerning, or arising out of the use of the content of the publication.